Love Actually: Casting

-Ant & Dec played themselves in the film with Bill Nighy's character referring to Dec as "Ant or Dec".
+Ant & Dec played themselves in the film with Nighy's character referring to Dec as "Ant or Dec".
 This refers to the common mistaking of one for the other, owing to their constant joint professional presence as a comedy and presenting duo.
 The veteran actress Jeanne Moreau is seen briefly, entering a taxi at the Marseille Airport.
-The soul singer Ruby Turner appears as Joanna Anderson's mother, one of the backing singers at the school Christmas pageant.
+The soul singer Ruby Turner appears as Anderson's mother, one of the backing singers at the school Christmas pageant.

-Curtis cast his daughter Scarlett in the film; she was given the choice of being an angel or a lobster, and played the part of Lobster number 2 in the nativity play, on the condition that she met Keira Knightley.

 Helder Costa plays Mr Barros, Aurelia's father.
 He is a veteran actor in Portuguese cinema.

-Joe Alwyn auditioned for the part of Daniel's son Sam, which eventually went to Thomas Brodie-Sangster.
+Thompson used the experience of her own marriage breaking up for the role of Karen.
+Joe Alwyn auditioned for the role of Sam; Alwyn read scenes with Grant and Curtis.

-Curtis originally had two actors in mind for the part of Billy Mack, but then told casting director Mary Selway to find someone who’d do the part well but whom he would never think to cast; she suggested Bill Nighy.
+Curtis cast his mother-in-law, actress Jill Freud, as the Prime Minister's cleaner.
+Curtis cast his daughter Scarlett in the film; she was given the choice of being an angel or a lobster, and played the part of Lobster number 2 in the nativity play, on the condition that she meets Keira Knightley.
+Curtis originally had two actors in mind for the part of Mack, but he could not decide and then told casting director Mary Selway to find someone who would do the part well but whom he would never think to cast; she suggested Nighy.

 Locations

-Most of the film was made on location in London, including Trafalgar Square, the central court of Somerset House in the Strand, Grosvenor Chapel on South Audley Street near Hyde Park, St Paul's Church, Clapham, the Millennium Bridge, Selfridges department store on Oxford Street, Lambeth Bridge, the Tate Modern in the former Bankside Power Station, Canary Wharf, Marble Arch, St. Luke's Mews off All Saint's Road in Notting Hill, Chelsea Bridge, the OXO Tower, London City Hall, Poplar Road in Herne Hill, Elliott School in Pullman Gardens, Putney, Heathrow Airport and the Marseille Airport.
+Most of the film was made on location in London, including Heathrow Airport, Trafalgar Square, the central court of Somerset House in the Strand, Grosvenor Chapel on South Audley Street near Hyde Park, St Paul's Church, Clapham, the Millennium Bridge, Selfridges department store on Oxford Street, Lambeth Bridge, the Tate Modern in the former Bankside Power Station, Canary Wharf, Marble Arch, St. Luke's Mews off All Saint's Road in Notting Hill, Chelsea Bridge, the OXO Tower, London City Hall, Poplar Road in Herne Hill, Elliott School in Pullman Gardens, Putney, and Marseille Airport.
 Scenes set in 10 Downing Street were filmed at Shepperton Studios.

-Standing up to the US President
+Standing up to the US president

-Following Tony Blair's resignation as Prime Minister, pundits and speculators commented on a potential anti-American shift in Gordon Brown's cabinet as a "Love Actually moment", referring to the scene in which Hugh Grant's character stands up to the US President.
+Following Tony Blair's resignation as Prime Minister, pundits and speculators commented on a potential anti-American shift in Gordon Brown's cabinet as a "Love Actually moment", referring to the scene in which Hugh Grant's character stands up to the US president.

 In 2009, during President Barack Obama's first visit to the UK, Chris Matthews referred to the president in Love Actually as an example of George W. Bush and other former presidents' bullying of European allies.
 Commenting on this, Mediaite's Jon Bershad described the U.S. president character as a "sleazy Bill Clinton/George W. Bush hybrid".

 In the scene in question, the swaggering president bullies the prime minister and then sexually harasses a member of the household staff.
-In September 2013, David Cameron made a speech in reply to Russia's comment that Britain was a small insignificant country, which drew comparisons with Hugh Grant's speech during the film.
+In September 2013, David Cameron made a speech in reply to Russia's comment that Britain was "a small island no one listens to", which drew comparisons with Hugh Grant's speech during the film.